-Battery Length - A very bright light that is small may not even last a full hour at full power.
+Battery Length - A very bright night snorkeling light that is small may not even last a full hour at full power.
 That is too short for safety in our opinion.
 Try and get a light that will last at least 2-4 hours on one charge.

 Backup Lights? - Divers nearly always carry a small backup light, in case their main light dies.
 We don't feel this is as important for a snorkeler, so long as you are snorkeling with someone else who has a good light.
-You are on the surface, and so the risks are less.
+You are on the surface, and so the risks are lower.